-This means your money is not invested in one stock but a basket of stocks.
-If some of stocks are underperforming, the other stocks in the fund compensate for the losses.
+This means your money is not invested in one stock but in a basket of stocks.
+If some of the stocks are underperforming, the other stocks in the fund compensate for the losses.

 Hence, you can minimize your overall risk.
 Please note that diversification doesn’t eliminate risk in mutual funds, and some degree of risk is inevitable given the volatility in the market.

 One of the main benefits of investing in equity funds is to get capital appreciation.